dongwang881107/qetsr/README.md

      0

 ```
-All experiments were run on a dual Xeon E5-2665 2.40 GHz workstation with 20 GB of RAM with MATLAB 2015b (Mathworks, Natick, MA) and Julia 0.4.3.
-It takes about 1 day to run the demo by default.

-##Funding Resource
+## Funding Sources

 Financial support from NCI/NIH K25 CA176219, NCI/NIH U01 CA142565, and the National Nature Science Foundation of China (Grants 91330101 and 11531005).
-TEY is the W.A.
-“Tex” Moncrief Professor of Computational Oncology and is a CPRIT Scholar in Cancer Research.